Coast FIRE: A Practical Path to Financial Independence for Families

 Reduce working hours

-Choose flexibility over rapid progression
+Choose flexibility over progression

-Be more present during key family years
+Spend more time at home during key family years

 A Simple Example